kalisio/kargo/docs/reference/cli.md

 `usage: kargo build <service`

-Builds the docker image corresponding to the desired service and push it into **registry**.
+Builds the docker image corresponding to the desired service and push it to the **registry**.

 The services that can be built are the following: